piotrgajow/notes-and-configurations/tools/terraform/index.md

 | `terraform show`          | Show data (IDs and properties) related to running instances |
 | `terraform destroy`       | Removes running instances created during `apply`            |

+Terraform uses files found in the working directory.
+To change the path `-chdir=` parameter can be used to pass with custom directory.

 ## Snippets

 - [AWS - sending emails with lambda and SES](./aws-lambda-sending-mail.md)